hagbard/the-flogger-manual/docs/advanced.md

 identifier via metadata, this lets you easily control logging to suit your debugging needs.

 {: .important }
-> When a log statement if forced, it bypasses all rate limiting and sampling thresholds,
+> When a log statement if forced, it bypasses all rate limiting and sampling thresholds.
+This is
-> ensuring that every log statement encountered is emitted.
-This even applies to log
-> statements which would have been emitted normally anyway.
+> true even when forcing occurs for logs which would already be emitted (e.g. warnings).
+This
+> ensures that the set of logs seen in a "forcing" context is always consistent with the set of
+> log statements that were reached.

 <!-- @formatter:off -->
 ```java